THAI RETIREMENT VISA FAQs

 No, the money has to be deposited in a Thai bank account for the Thai visa.

-The money has to be deposited in the bank 2 months prior to your Thai retirement visa application.
+The money has to be deposited in the bank at least 2 months prior to your Thai retirement visa application.

 That is correct.
 Both of you have to present a bank account of THB 800,000 each.
 But for couples where one is below 50, what you can do is file for a retirement visa for the one who is above 50, and then file for a dependent visa for the one who is below 50.
 This way, you only need to present THB 800,000 in a Thai bank account.